smythtech/ifext/README.md

 # SDN host InterFace EXTension (IFEXT) Kit

-This tool allows an SDDN switch to artificially extend the number of physical interfaces linked to a network host.
+This tool allows an SDN switch to artificially extend the number of physical interfaces linked to a network host.

 # Why